Shopify vs Amazon: What's best for your eCommerce business?

 - Limited control over some aspects of your store.
 Because Shopify is a hosted platform, you can't make any changes to the server-side code or add custom plugins that haven't been approved by Shopify.

 - Some plugins and apps can get costly in the long run.
 Alongside the monthly fee to Shopify, you may have to pay for a lot of the nifty tools that can elevate your shopper experience.
+The overall cost of running a Shopify store can get a bit pricey.

 About Amazon FBA